Match Day (video game): Background

 Jon Ritman met Chris Clarke, formerly of Crystal Computing, at Artic Computing in 1983 where Clarke was marketing Bear Bovver, Ritman's latest game for the company.
 They decided on going freelance to produce a football game after discovering that distributors wanted to see a ZX Spectrum game comparable to International Soccer on the Commodore 64.
 By chance Ritman met David Ward, co-founder of Ocean Software, at a computer show and told him what he was working on.
 Several months later Ward called Ritman and offered him a £20,000 advance for the game which he accepted immediately.
 Ocean licensed the theme tune from Match of the Day from the BBC but not the title, naming it Match Day instead.

 Gameplay

 This was the first soccer game for the ZX Spectrum where large moving footballers characters could dribble, throw-in, take corners, etc. The game uses modified sprites from a Ritman's previous title Bear Bovver to create an almost isometric, but still ultimately side-on football title.

-The game had 8 teams that the player could choose, such as Ritman Rovers, Clarke PR and Ocean United.
-Players could rename the teams and redefine the team colours.
+The game has 8 teams that the player can choose, such as Ritman Rovers, Clarke PR and Ocean United.
+Players can rename the teams and redefine the team colours.